 SOBS help meet the needs and overcome the isolation experienced by people who have been bereaved by suicide.

 Tel: 0300 111 5065 - this is a national helpline that is open 9am to 9pm every day.

 Befriending and emotional support to anyone affected by the death of a child,teenager or young adult.

 This confidential help line is open every day of the year, Monday - Friday 10am to1pm; Tuesdays and Wednesdays 1pm to 4pm and every evening 7pm to 10pm.

 Tel: 0800 282 986 or 0808 800 6019 (from a mobile)

 The Compassionate Friends provide support for parents following the death of a child at any age.

 There are local support contacts for the Compassionate Friends in Salisbury, Glastonbury, Keynesham and Swindon.
 Local contacts provide a safe environment for bereaved parents and their families to express themselves in the company of others who understand their grief.

-Royal United Hospital Bereavement Office have produced a booklet for bereaved families and friends.
+Royal United Hospital Bereavement Office have produced a 38 page booklet for bereaved families and friends.

 Create date: December 2016; Reviewed and updated March 2019